50 people found this helpful

 - Ask for medical advice on getting a flu vaccination to protect you and your baby before flu season

-- Use a humidifier at night to soothe the inside of your nose and relieve the causes of sneezing
+- Use a humidifier or an eco-friendly alternative at night to soothe the inside of your nose and relieve the causes of sneezing

 - Keep a sneezing survival kit on you: nasal spray, tissues and a bottle of water to re-hydrate